riichard/markyll/README.md

 # Markyll :zap:
 This project is still in progress. [edit this](../../edit/gh-pages/README.md)

+Test: github pages only renders after a commit was pushed

 ## Here's the idea:
 I was annoyed by most presentation tools who force you to use 10 buttons to create one title slide.